mezis/mezis.github.com/_drafts/learning-part-1.md

 \\(p_1\\) should rank higher, and vice-versa.

-Training the network consists in presenting training examples to the network where the "truth" is known (i.e. the values of the outputs are known), and running an optimization algorithm to determine the weights of the connection between functions.
+Training the ANN consists in presenting training examples where the "truth" is known (i.e. the values of the outputs are known), and running an optimization algorithm to determine the weights of the connection between functions.
 Typical algorithms fall in the [backpropagation](https://en.wikipedia.org/wiki/Backpropagation) category.

 Very fortunately, we don't really need to go much deeper, as the FANN library